dotnet/extensions/src/Libraries/Microsoft.AspNetCore.AsyncState/README.md

 This provides the ability to store and retrieve state objects that flow with the current `HttpContext` across asynchronous operations.
 See [Microsoft.Extensions.AsyncState](../Microsoft.Extensions.AsyncState/README.md) for additional information.

+The lifetime of the shared data is controlled automatically and will be the same as of `HttpContext`.

 ## Install the package

 From the command-line: